 - Once the time is completed, do a quick release by bringing the valve toward you.

-- Shred your fish, and place on your favorite taco shell, whether it be a low-carb tortilla, lettuce wrap, flour tortilla, or corn tortillas for your fish tacos.
+- Shred your fish, and place it on your favorite taco shell, whether it be a low-carb tortilla, lettuce wrap, flour tortilla, or corn tortillas for your fish tacos.

 Top it with the aïoli sauce (which makes a great fish taco sauce), cilantro, and anything else you would enjoy on your fish tacos, such as tomatoes, cabbage, etc.